Using minisites, also known as microsites, to make money is nothing new under the sun for Internet business owners.

 The difference in success and failure for most minisite owners starts with their business model and plan.

-Most of the minisite hype is about how much money they made pushing affiliate vapor wares, or the latest and greatest fade sure to bring you into hundreds or thousands of dollars a day.
+Most of the minisite hype is about how much money they made pushing affiliate vapor wares, or the latest and greatest fade sure to bring you hundreds or thousands of dollars a day.

 Truth be told, only a few minisites are making money worth writing home about and those minisites are in emerging or very niche markets.